Understanding your S-Corp K-1: What every shareholder needs to know

 That knowledge gap matters.
 Understanding your 1120S K-1 helps you verify the form is correct, plan for tax payments throughout the year, and have informed conversations about strategies that could reduce your liability.
 Here is what every S-corp shareholder should know about this critical tax document.

+The K-1 reports your allocated share of S-corp income, losses, and credits.
+You owe tax on that income whether or not you received it as a distribution.
 An S-corporation is a pass-through entity.
 The company itself does not pay federal income tax.
-Instead, the corporation's income, deductions, and credits "pass through" to shareholders, who report them on their personal tax returns.ledgri
+Instead, the corporation's income, deductions, and credits pass through to shareholders, who report them on their personal tax returns.

 The Schedule K-1 is the form that makes this happen.
 It reports your allocated share of everything the S-corporation earned, spent, and claimed during the year.
 If you own 100% of the company, you get 100% of the pass-through items.
 If you own 50%, you get half.